MusGamezYT/XtraSolver/README.md

 ## Using the Script on XtraMath
 - Visit https://xtramath.org and log in
-- Start a practice session
+- Start a practice session/progress quiz
 - If your questions are solving automaticly, that means it is working
 - If not, refresh or reopen the page, or refer to the troubleshooting section